Experience ease of use - Sign up for a free trial

 With the formatting complete, you will next need to create a mounting point for the device.

-Mounting a disk is as simple as making a new directory where you wish to attach the disk to, for example, /disk1 at your root directory.
+Mounting a disk is as simple as making a new directory to which you wish to attach the disk, for example, /disk1 at your root directory.

 sudo mkdir /disk1